pond/dnd/party_riglan/playlists/campaign_6/part_3.md

 ### Chapter Two: Alliances

 * (Ori Will Of The Wisps) A Keepsake Trom The Past: Meeting A Very Old Friend
-* (Interstellar) Cornfield Chase: Four Strange Ships - Race To The Waterbaron
+* (Interstellar) Cornfield Chase: Four Strange Ships - Race The Courier To The Waterbaron
 * (Anthem) Haluk's Wisdom: Ilithylia's News; The Split Soul, Stored; Course Projection To Deepgarden Keep
 * (Assassin's Creed Valhalla) Leofirth's Honor: Attack Of The Drowned
 * (Ori Will Of The Wisps) Main Theme: The Stronger Alliance, Forged By Battle